Home

 Brad Stratton

 In his working life, Brad was a science and math teacher.
 His teaching venues included stints at Strasburg High School, at Horizon Middle School in Aurora, and at Community College of Aurora.
-After his retirement, Brad has been keeping busy volunteering with the Special Olympics and the city of Aurora, including serving on the Open Space Advisory Board.
-Retirement has also provided Brad more free time to be able to dabble in “art,” including graphite, colored pencils, painting and drawing pictures on the sidewalk with chalk.
-Brad has been married to his lovely wife for 43 years, and has 3 children and 4 grandchildren.
-He also enjoys photography, outdoor activities such as hiking and skiing, and, of course, spoiling his grandchildren.
+After his retirement, Brad has been keeping busy volunteering with the Special Olympics and with the city of Auroras Open Space and Natural Resources Department, including serving on the Open Space Advisory Board.
+Retirement has also provided Brad more free time to be able to dabble in "Art", Including graphite, colored pencils, painting and drawing pictures on the sidewalk with chalk.
+Brad has been married to his lovely wife, Mary, since 1978, and has 3 children and 4 grandchildren.
+He also enjoys photography, outdoor activities such as hiking and skiing and of course spoiling his grandchildren

 Corbin Hillam